MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-rest.md

 ---
-title: How to ingest data with the REST API - Azure Data Explorer
+title:  How to ingest data with the REST API
 description: This article describes how to ingest data without Kusto.Ingest library by using the REST API in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference